szll/planetry/README.md

 > **NOTE**: Planetry loads all the files in `testdata/`.
 Later you can create projects and load these, but currently if you want to change something in the simulation, just alter the files in `testdata/`.

-Feel free to add more Lua scripts or edit the system.json.
+Feel free to add more Lua scripts or edit `testdata/system.json`.

+On runtime, you can use:
+ - `y` to zoom out,
+ - `x` to zoom in and
+ - `SPACE` to pause/unpause

 ### Describing the simulated scene